CSC-510-Group75/MovieRecommender/README.md

 Run the container with the following command:
 1. `docker run 5000:5001 movie-recommender-app`

+## Running with Docker-Compose
+Given you have Docker installed and are running an engine, use the following command to build and run the application.
+Any changes made to the app while this is running will be reflected in the site without needing to rebuild.
+1. `docker-compose up --build`

 ## Documentation 📚
 Refer to Wiki page [here](https://github.com/SE-Fall2024/MovieRecommender/wiki/Documentation)